Function Computation Without Secure Links: Information and Leakage Rates: Introduction

 \section{Introduction}

-In this paper, we consider a function computation setting where the users do not have access to secure links to communicate among them but only to a public and noiseless broadcast channel.
+In this paper, we consider a function computation setting where the users do not have access to secure links to communicate among themselves but only to a public and noiseless broadcast channel.
 This setting contrasts with traditional information-theoretically secure multiparty computation settings, e.g.,~\cite{cramer2015secure} and references therein, where each pair of users has unlimited access to an information-theoretically secure communication link.
-Without this assumption, perfect information-theoretic security of user data is impossible to obtain for the computation of arbitrary functions.
-In this context, our goal is to (i)~understand the level of privacy that is attainable, i.e., quantify the minimum information leakage on the private user data that is achievable, and (ii) determine optimal communication rates for the computation of arbitrary functions.
+Without this assumption, and in the absence of additional resources, perfect information-theoretic security of user data is impossible to obtain for the computation of arbitrary functions.
+In this context, our goal is to (i)~determine the level of privacy that is attainable, i.e., quantify the minimum information leakage on the private user data that is achievable, and (ii) determine optimal communication rates for the computation of arbitrary functions.

-In our setting, we consider $L$ users who each holds private data, and one fusion center who must compute a function of their data.
+In our setting, we consider $L$ users who each hold private data, and one fusion center who must compute a function of their data.
+In this function computation setting, the inputs of the function are sequences of independent and identically distributed random variables.
 Each user can send one message, i.e., an encoded version of their data, over the public and noiseless broadcast channel.
 We are then interested in characterizing the optimal communication rates, as well as the minimum information leakage on the private user data that is achievable.
 We distinguish two types of information leakage.
 The first one is the amount of information that the fusion center can learn from the public communication about the user data, beyond the knowledge of the function output.
 The second one is the amount of information that a group of colluding users can learn from the public communication about the data of all the other users.
 The private data of a given user is modeled by a sequence of independent and identically distributed random variables.
 We derive a capacity result when the data of the users is independent, and inner and outer regions for the capacity region when the data is correlated.